kanzure/vagrant-plugin-dummy/README.md

 vagrant-plugin-dummy
 ==========================

-This is a "dummy" plugin for vagrant.
+This is a "dummy guest" plugin for vagrant.
 This is useful if you want to only use vagrant for creating and destroying clean guests.

 Installing vagrant-plugin-dummy
 ==========================